-Day 1, Saturday, Oct 21, 2023 or Saturday, Oct 28, 2023
+Day 1, Saturday, October 19, 2024

 Arrive in Kathmandu, Nepal.
-You will be met and transferred to Nepal's famous classic hotel, The Yak & Yeti.
-Spend your day at leisure.
-Late afternoon, thorough gear check.

-In the evening, we have our Orientation and full briefing by your two expedition leaders, comprised of Jack Wheeler, Edward Downpatrick, Brandon Wheeler, and/or Richard Bangs.
-It will be followed by our Welcome Reception & Dinner.
+You will be met and transferred to your hotel.
+Today we'll have a tour of Kathmandu, then in the late afternoon, we have a gear check.
+In the evening, we have our Orientation and full briefing, followed by our Welcome Reception & Dinner.

-Note: All expedition members are required to arrive in Kathmandu by this day for we depart the next.
+Note: All expedition members are required to arrive in Kathmandu by early afternoon latest on this day for we depart the next.
 Kathmandu is at a moderate altitude of 4,600ft.
 You may wish to arrive earlier but there is usually no difficulty for anyone in normal health at this altitude.